 I'd found my Austin Powers!
 Wren was definitely at Court around 1667; Wikipedia places him in London right after the great fire of 1666, and in 1669 Charles appointed him King's Surveyor of Works.
 I realized that Wren had shown me his true appearance, without his wig.
 And an aspect of his true self, which apparently has been lost to history.

-Henry practically led me by the nose to drive an hour to Doylestown, PA where he built Mercer Museum (validation: a large dark space crammed with stuff) and Fonthill Castle.
+Henry practically led me by the nose to drive an hour to Doylestown, PA where he'd built Mercer Museum (validation: a large dark space crammed with stuff) and Fonthill Castle.
 Henry was an archaeologist, collector, artist, writer, and ceramist.
-He told me more than what I convey here, but for sake of space I'll focus on his sexuality.
 I took a tour of Fonthill, and the guide said Henry's childhood nickname was Hal, so I checked that off my list of validations.
 But there was no mention of the other things Henry had shown, except that he did like to host guests.
 They said he'd never married because he contracted gonorrhea in his youth, which was incurable at the time.

 The Baltimore Historical Society described Frances as "an independent woman who remained single most of her life despite a legion of socially prominent suitors."
 (She married 3 years before her death, age 76.)
 She's quoted as saying, "The reason I never married before was because I was not the marrying kind.
 I always liked being Frances Lurman and never wanted to be Mrs. Anybody."

-I didn't get any particular feeling from Henry while at Fonthill (if spirits visit during a reading, or spontaneously on their own, I take it as God's will and welcome them, but I do not conjure them up or ask questions), except for a swift kick in my gut when we got to a portrait of his mentor Edward Cope, which Henry had painted himself (adding a beautiful butterfly on Cope's lapel).
+I didn't get any feeling from Henry while at Fonthill, except for a swift kick in my gut when we got to a portrait of his mentor Edward Cope, which Henry had painted himself (adding a beautiful butterfly on Cope's lapel).